themisterholliday/waddle/README.md

 - Animations
   - [x] flip animations after word is entered
   - bounce when entering words
+  - make the winning animation not just a modal
 - Themes
   - make the system
   - make some cool themes
   - put the theme options in the settings
 - add some silly penguin stuff
+- [x] add the key state to the keyboard
+- [ ] add a nav bar